bhargavaman/GodotRetro/README.md

 ### DISCLAMER :

-- To use 2+ shaders at the same time, you gotta use a BackBufferCopy set as Viewport for each effect.
+- To use 2+ shaders at the same time, you need to use a BackBufferCopy set as a Viewport for each effect.

-- For UI, be sure to set it above the shaders for then to be aplied for more imersion.
+- For UI, be sure to set it above the shaders in the node hierarchy for them to be affected for more imersion.

 ## Examples

-5 free easy to learn examples are available with the pack.
+5 free and easy to learn examples are available with the pack.

 <div align="center">
    <img src="https://user-images.githubusercontent.com/56614267/138868105-6b24ea23-ba13-4160-b936-35a43f9993d5.gif" align="center" width="30%"></img>